Deadline (Extension): November 19, 2020

 Research Stipend Grant:

 Successful applicants for the Research Stipend award will receive up to $8,000 in research support.
 These funds can be used to cover relevant book and equipment purchases, conference participation, research travel, research assistants, translators, transcriptions, scanning and copying, permissions, artistic collaborators, subscriptions, entry fees and other admissions, and costs associated with other relevant materials, services, and arrangements necessary for conducting the proposed research.
-All expenses must be pre-approved through the application process (or subsequently amended) and executed between January 30 and August 30, 2022.
+All expenses must be pre-approved through the application process (or subsequently amended) and executed before August 30, 2022.
 Please note that since the award payment is issued as a stipend rather than as advanced payment for research expenses, it may be considered taxable income and will be the award recipient’s responsibility to declare appropriately.

 Course Release Grant: